Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 Many people just opt for bottled water rather than going through the hassle of trying to figure out whether or not their local tap water is safe to drink.

-But even if you recycle them (like we did) there is a lot of concern in regards to the sustainability of the recycling industry.
-In 2019, China who at the time purchased the bulk of the U.S. recycling material decided to start restricting imports on many types of recycling material.
+But even if you recycle them (like we did), there is concern about the sustainability of the recycling industry.
+In 2019, China, which at the time purchased the bulk of the U.S. recycling material, decided to start restricting imports of many types of recycling material.

-So now many municipalities are faced with two choices: pay much higher rates to get rid of recycling, or throw it all away.
+So now, many municipalities have two choices—pay much higher rates to dispose of recycling or throw it away.
 You can click here to learn more.

 Bottled water is also expensive.
-Some bottled water companies have over a 3000% markup price on their bottled water.
-Bottled water companies are making billions in profits every year.
+Some bottled water companies charge over a 3000% markup on their products, and they make billions in profits every year.

-We were paying on average around $7 a week on bottled water just for my husband.
+We were paying, on average, around $7 a week for bottled water just for my husband.
 That’s over $350 a year!
 That’s crazy!!!

 Besides price and sustainability, there is also the issue of self-sufficiency.
 Your body can only survive 3 days without water.
 Do you really want to be dependent on the grocery store for the thing your body needs the most?

-In early 2020, when the coronavirus pandemic first began you couldn’t find bottled water at any grocery store near me.
-People were panic buying and stocking up on necessities and bottled water (and toilet paper) was one of the first things to go.
+When the coronavirus pandemic began in early 2020, you couldn’t find bottled water at any grocery store near me.
+People panic-bought and stockpiled up on necessities, and bottled water (and toilet paper) was one of the first things to go.

-Even if you have a well-stocked emergency water supply, how much better off are you going to be in an emergency type of situation if you have a source of clean drinking water at home that you don’t have to depend on the grocery store for?
+Even if you have a well-stocked emergency water supply, how much better off will you be in an emergency if you have a source of clean drinking water at home that you don’t have to depend on the grocery store for?

-And lastly, there is the issue of water quality.
-Many people believe bottled water is cleaner and purer than tap or filtered water from home.
-And in some cases that is true.
+Lastly, there is the issue of water quality.
+Many people believe bottled water is cleaner and purer than tap or filtered water from home, and in some cases, that is true.

 But not in all cases.
-Some bottled water is just tap water in bottled form and contains numerous contaminants including arsenic.
-Click here to learn more.
+Some bottled water is just tap water in bottled form and contains numerous contaminants, including arsenic.

-Plus, there is the whole issue of chemicals in the plastic leaching into the water.
-Even though many plastic water containers no longer contain BPA there can still be microplastics present in the water.
-Click here to learn more.
+Plus, there is the whole issue of chemicals from the plastic bottle leaching into the water.
+Even though many plastic water containers no longer contain BPA, microplastics may still be present in the water.

-So if bottled water isn’t an option what other options are there?
+So, if bottled water isn’t a good option, what other options are there?

 Types of Water Filters

-There are several different types of water filters and a plethora of brands to choose from and this is where the overwhelming part comes in.
+There are several different types of water filters and many brands to choose from—this is where it can get a bit overwhelming.

 Which one is best?
 What should you choose?
 What is the best option for your family?

-Whatever water filtration system you do decide to use make sure it is NSF certified.
-In order for a water filtration system to receive NSF certification, it must adhere to strict standards given by NSF-International which is a third-party entity that develops standards for clean water, food, and consumer products.
+Whatever water filtration system you decide to use, make sure it is NSF-certified.
+For a water filtration system to receive NSF certification, it must adhere to strict standards set by NSF-International, a third-party entity that develops standards for clean water, food, and consumer products.

 You can click here to learn more about NSF certification standards.